-The program reflects those demands on efficiency, coordination, management and development of business processes in supply chains that global competition imposes.
-It contains two specializations; frontiers in management accounting & process-based control and frontiers in logistics & supply chain management.
+The programme corresponds to the global competition requirements of efficiency, coordination, management control and development of business processes within and between companies in supply chains.
+It contains two different specialisations; the front in business and management control, and the front in logistics and supply chain management.

 The two-year program is composed by the two fields of logistics/supply chain management and management accounting, a combination that is unique of its kind.
 One common theme in the program is to find and create efficiency within supply chains together with supplier networks, in order to fulfill those demands of value creation for the end customer that a competitive market imposes.
 Another important theme is, by developing and deployment of process-oriented information and control methods, to develop and streamline processes within parts of the own company and not the least between companies.